HellPie/hellpie.io/README.md

 - Minimalistic style inspired by Twitter with easily configurable color palettes.
 - Fully automated fetching of data from Mastodon-compatible APIs to compile the webpage template.
 - Single page design containing the minimal necessary information to describe the user.
+- Easily customizable interface with support to custom links to user-defined pages.

 > **Note:**\
 > Copying the project is discouraged even if compliant with the [Apache 2.0 License](./LICENSE).
 Instead, it is encouraged to use the code as a base to build upon to develop personalized versions of this software, in accordance with the [`LICENSE`](./LICENSE) terms.